 WebMD quoted him saying, “We often use Botox to reduce spasticity so patients can participate in therapy that leads to … recovery.”

-In other words, Botox creates the opportunity to exercise, and exercise is what leads to recovery.
+In other words, Botox creates the opportunity to exercise, and exercise is what leads to recovery from spasticity.

 So overall, Botox is an excellent treatment for spasticity when used as an opportunity to move your affected muscles and rewire your brain.

 Botox alone creates temporary results.
 But Botox coupled with rehab exercise creates lasting results.